New Zealand Travel

-Hiking Tongariro Alpine Crossing Track, 19 kilometres in one day on the North Island.
-Photo by Blueromulan.
+Hiking Tongariro Alpine Crossing Track, 19 kilometres in one day on the North Island of New Zealand.
+Photo by Follash.

 The Kiwi islands are activity heaven, especially for hikers and hyperactive backpackers, with a superb variety and splendour of landscapes from glaciers to subtropical forests hosting – unlike neighbouring Australia – no deadly creatures at all.